-In an effort to eliminate serious hazards and achieve a high level of worker safety and health on the Croton Water Treatment Facility, Skanska/Tully JV and the above named groups have developed a comprehensive partnering agreement.
-Participants include Project stakeholders from government, industry employers, labor, and trade associations.
-This partnering agreement will facilitate the process of: identifying Project health and safety performance goals; developing plans for achieving those goals; cooperation in hazard control implementation; measuring and establishing a vehicle to communicate the successes; and ultimately learning from the process.
+In an effort to eliminate serious hazards and achieve a high level of worker safety and health on the DEP CAT- 210G Project Skanska, Ecco III, and J.F.
+White JV – (known from this point on as SEW Construction JV) and the above named groups have developed a comprehensive partnering agreement.
+Participants include project stakeholders from government, industry employers, labor, and trade associations.
+This partnering agreement will facilitate the process of: identifying project health and safety performance goals; developing plans for achieving those goals; cooperation in hazard control implementation; measuring and establishing a vehicle to communicate the successes; and ultimately learning from the process.

-This partnering agreement shall be limited to Skanska/Tully JV, OSHA's Tarrytown Area Office (OSHA), the New York State Department of Labor Division of Safety and Health On-Site Consultation Program (NYS Consultation), and the General Contractors Association of New York, Inc. (GCA).
-It is anticipated that at the peak of this project, Skanska/Tully JV and its subcontractors will employ over 650 trades employees.
+This partnering agreement shall be limited to the SEW Construction JV, OSHA’s Tarrytown Area Office (OSHA), the New York State Department of Labor Division of Safety and Health On-Site Consultation Program (NYS Consultation), the New York City Department of Environmental Protection (NYCDEP), the Building and Construction Trades Council (BCTC), the Construction Industry Council of Westchester and Hudson Valley, Inc. (CIC).
+It is anticipated that at the peak of this project, SEW Construction JV and its 30 subcontractors will employ over 650 trades employees.

 This partnership is consistent with OSHA’s long-range efforts to develop a contractor/government partnership approach to safety and health management.
 It allows for better use of OSHA resources, innovation in safety and health management, and encourages more participation in the safety and health process from the construction/trade association communities.

 DART: Days away from work, restricted work activity, or job transfer